 - The video lectures themselves however are not downloadable and can only be streamed from the website.
 This was necessary to protect our intellectual property.

-My friend and I are thinking of buying one Online Foundation and studying it together: how do you feel about that?
+My friend and I are thinking of buying one Online Immersion Experience and studying it together: how do you feel about that?

 We set up the Yoga Nidra Network so that as many people as possible can benefit from this wonderful practice, so we're delighted to hear that you and your friend are interested in learning more!